breadplop/brenda-hugo/content/projects/self-updating-marketing-dashboard-google-spreadsheets.md

 1. **It isn't automated** - This meant that someone (the previous intern before me), had to manually update the dashboard weekly by pulling the formulas across, cross-referencing marketing spend numbers from various platforms and copying them back to this main dashboard that we had on Google Spreadsheets.
 2. **It was clunky and slow** - The number of formulas used only increased as the weeks passed.
 There was a point in time when the spreadsheet was linking 5/6 different spreadsheets, and I swear I was so afraid to type in anything on the spreadsheet in fear of something breaking/crashing.
 Typing in a single cell would take minutes as I had to wait for formulas to load.
 3. **It was prone to errors** - This was a major problem.
+Data validation.
 It was difficult to identify and fix errors as well when everything was running so slowly.

 After a while, maintaining the dashboard became a chore and would take me more than an hour each time just to clean up and ensure that every formula was linked correctly.